salesforce/lwc-rfcs/text/0000-wire-reform.md

 # No-goals

 * This reform does not change the wire decorator syntax.
-* This reform does not change the wire adapter API for lightning platform (we should be able to keep that intact).
+* This reform does not change the wire adapter API for Lightning Platform (we should be able to keep that intact).

 # Proposal

-This reform is focused on the refactor of the wire decorator code, and the wire-service code.
+This reform is focused on the refactor of the wire decorator code, and the wire service code.
 As part of the separation process, there are certain responsibilities that must be well defined:

 ## Responsibilities of the wire decorator